ChristineTChen/katacoda-scenarios/integrations-advanced/steps/step5.md

-Now that we have created the basis for our integration, we are going to add some configuration.
+Now that we have created the basis for our integration, we are going to add some configuration options.

 The `/assets/configuration/spec.yaml` of your integration directory contains the integration's specification detailing options that influence behavior.